 You can help your users by paying attention to words where the meaning isn’t clear unless the word is pronounced (or spoken).
 Words like these can make it hard for your users to understand your content, especially if they use a screen reader which could pronounce the word incorrectly.

 What to do

-- If you need to use a hard-to-pronounce word, you can explain the meaning to your users by:
+- If you need to use such a word, you can explain the meaning to your users by:

 - Providing the phonetic pronunciation of words immediately after the word; or